srevn/kqexec/README.md

 - **Efficient Monitoring**: Uses Kqueue mechanism for low-overhead file system monitoring
 - **Flexible Configuration**: Monitor specific files or entire directory trees
-- **Event Filtering**: Select which event types to monitor (content, modify, metadata, etc.)
+- **Event Filtering**: Select which event types to monitor (content, structure, metadata)
 - **Custom Commands**: Execute arbitrary commands when events occur
 - **Recursive Monitoring**: Automatically monitor new files and directories
 - **Dynamic Directory Scanning**: Automatically detects and monitors new files and directories as they are created
 - **Hidden File Support**: Optional monitoring of hidden files and directories (starting with a dot)
 - **State-Based Event Processing**: Tracks the state of files and directories to detect meaningful changes
 - **Command Debouncing**: Prevent command execution flooding when many events occur rapidly
+- **Placeholder Substitution**: Dynamic command generation based on event details
+- **Command Intent Tracking**: Filters out self-generated events by analyzing command operations
+- **Directory Stability Verification**: Uses `stat()` to recursively verify directory stability before executing commands
+- **Configuration Hot-Reload**: Monitors the configuration file and automatically reloads when it changes
+- **Syslog Integration**: Comprehensive logging with configurable verbosity
 - **Daemon Mode**: Run as a background service
-- **Syslog Integration**: Comprehensive logging with configurable verbosity
-- **Placeholder Substitution**: Dynamic command generation based on event details
-- **Command Intent Tracking**: Filters out self-generated events by analyzing command operations.
-- **Directory Stability Verification**: Uses stat() to recursively verify directory stability before executing commands.
-- **Configuration Hot-Reload**: Monitors the configuration file and automatically reloads when it changes.

 ## Requirements